 Deep Learning, Bioinformatics, Computer Vision

 Ali Heydari is an Applied Mathematics Ph.D. student and a graduate research assistant at UC Merced.
-My research lies at the intersection of deep learning, computer vision, and bioinformatics, but I am also very interested in natural language processing and machine learning in general.
-The goal of my research is to develop computational methods for better downstream analysis of treatments (and personalized treatments).
-To achieve this, we have used a deep generative model to generate realistic synthetic single-cell data.
+His research lies at the intersection of deep learning, computer vision, and bioinformatics, but he is also very interested in natural language processing and machine learning in general.
+The goal of m his research is to develop computational methods for better downstream analysis of treatments (and personalized treatments).
+To achieve this, he has used a deep generative model to generate realistic synthetic single-cell data.
 Creating realistic in-silico data will help scientists with more robust analysis and more reproducible research.
-The next aspect of my research focuses on developing large-scale deep learning models for predicting the absorption, distribution, metabolism, excretion, and toxicity (ADME-Tox) of drugs in patients.
-We plan to help researchers predict the ADME-Tox of treatments by developing a large-scale pre-trained deep learning model that can be fine-tuned with a limited amount of data to meet the needs of specific tasks.
+The next aspect of his research focuses on developing large-scale deep learning models for predicting the absorption, distribution, metabolism, excretion, and toxicity (ADME-Tox) of drugs in patients.
+They plan to help researchers predict the ADME-Tox of treatments by developing a large-scale pre-trained deep learning model that can be fine-tuned with a limited amount of data to meet the needs of specific tasks.